 With the Colorado River leading the way north from Yuma, you’ll encounter a world-famous oddity, national wildlife refuges renowned for birdwatching, haunted historical locations and a natural wonder perfect for rafting.

-Start in Yuma
+Start your West Coast road trip in Yuma

-Back on land at the Cibola and neighboring Imperial national wildlife refuges north of Yuma, you can experience the last vestiges of the so-called "American Nile."
-This river is lined with cottonwood-willow forests, cattail wetlands and lagoons, and this delicate ecosystem is a haven for bird watching and wildlife viewing.
-For those that like a little more dirt on their clothes, there are several trails that offer hardcore single and double tracks for mountain bikers, as well as ATV trails.
+Back on land, the Cibola and neighboring Imperial national wildlife refuges showcase the last vestiges of the so-called "American Nile."
+Cottonwood-willow forests, cattail wetlands and lagoons line the river, creating a haven for wildlife viewing.
+Bird watchers can spot great blue herons, blue-winged teals or snowy egrets.
+For those that like a little more dirt on their clothes, several trails offer hardcore single and double tracks for mountain bikers and ATV enthusiasts.

-The lake itself is flanked by Lake Havasu State Park and is framed by rugged cliffs, sparkling blue-green water and azure skies.
-Water sports enthusiasts flock to the lake and the Colorado River for jet skiing, waterskiing or a relaxing lake tour aboard a paddle wheeler or jet boat.
+The lake itself is flanked by Lake Havasu State Park and framed by rugged cliffs, sparkling blue-green water and azure skies.
+Water sports fans flock to the city and the Colorado River for jet skiing, waterskiing or a relaxing lake tour aboard a paddle-wheeler.

 Off the lake, this adventure spot doesn't slow down—golfing, dining, hiking, biking and year-round fun reign supreme with a "play like you mean it" attitude.
 Lake Havasu City is truly a destination for all ages and interests.

 End your trip with a Grand Canyon adventure

 Another two hours north and you'll arrive at the western rim of the Grand Canyon, specifically Grand Canyon West, owned and operated by the Hualapai Tribe.
 This area is home to the world-famous Skywalk and Grand Canyon Western Ranch, with shops, lodging and horseback rides, plus two ziplines that take you soaring above the canyon.